-- " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Product Involvement: STOXX will exclude companies with no information in the indicators below, or that Sustainalytics identifies to have 135:
+- " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Product Involvement: STOXX will exclude companies with no information in the indicators below, or that Sustainalytics identifies to have 133:

-- ">10% revenues from manufacturing and selling assault weapons to civilian customers - ">10% revenues from manufacturing and selling small arms to military / law enforcement customers - ">10% revenues from manufacturing and selling key components of small arms - ">10% revenues from retail and/or distribution of assault weapons - ">10% revenues from retail and/or distribution of small arms (non-assault weapons) - ">10% revenues from manufacturing and selling small arms (non-assault weapons) to civilian customers
+- ">10% revenues from manufacturing and selling assault weapons to civilian customers - ">10% revenues from manufacturing and selling small arms to military / law enforcement customers - ">10% revenues from manufacturing and selling key components of small arms - ">10% revenues from retail and/or distribution of assault weapons - ">10% revenues from retail and/or distribution of small arms (non-assault weapons) - ">10% revenues from manufacturing and selling small arms (non-assault weapons) to civilian customers military or defence industry

-- ">10% revenues from manufacturing military weapons systems and/or integral, tailor made components of these weapons - >>10% revenues from tailor made products and/or services that support military weapons >>10% revenues from non-weapons related tailor-made products and/or services to the military or defence industry
+- ">10% revenues from manufacturing military weapons systems and/or integral, tailor made components of these weapons - >>10% revenues from tailor made products and/or services that support military weapons >>10% revenues from non-weapons related tailor-made products and/or services to the

-- ">25% revenues from the production of adult entertainment and/or owns/operates adult entertainment establishments - >>25% revenues from the distribution of adult entertainment materials
+">25% revenues from the production of adult entertainment and/or owns/operates adult entertainment establishments

-&lt;sup>135 It should be acknowledged that much of the historical data set is based on a back-filling methodology, rather than on Sustainalytics conducted research.
+133 It should be acknowledged that much of the historical data set is based on a back-filling methodology, rather than on Sustainalytics conducted research.
 As such, on data that is back-filled, Sustainalytics does not take claim on the actual accuracy of that data at that point in time.
 Furthermore, historical data sets are only meant to serve as a proxy and is not meant to be indicative of future results